ocbwoy3/rem/README.md

 Copy the template `.env.template` to `.env` with `cp .env.example .env`, then configure it.
 Also do the same with `config_default.json -> config.json`.

-You must enable Developer Mode in Discord's settings, in order to be able to copy Channel IDs.
+You must enable Developer Mode in Discord's settings in order to be able to copy Channel IDs.

 After all of that, run the provided `post_update.sh`, which will install all dependencies, configure the database, then build it.